 My family had acculturated in the worst way.
 Hello Nutty Bars, Doritos, Snickers, McDonalds, and Wonderbread.
 We went from homemade to processed.
 My dad, who was always vital and healthy, had fallen victim to his environment.
 And with that, my seeded passion for healing through food was re-awakened.
 Thank you Dad.

 My mission was to bring him back to health!
 Oh, and also to land the role of Clara in the Nutcracker.
 Ironically it was on my toes backstage, where I immersed myself in all things health.
 I followed my passion of dance and nutrition tirelessly, all the while wearing a fabulous tutu.

 Fast Forward to my life in NY.
 I went from centerstage to on-camera, while continuing my path as a home grown nutritionist.
-The more I read, the more I understood and agreed that we eat matters.
+The more I read, the more I understood and agreed that what we eat matters.
 I was juggling a daily live show, red carpet events, and a hectic schedule (more on www.marianela.tv for all that jazz).

 The need to look my very best further catapulted me into the world of wellness.
 I got certified as a holistic health practitioner, and placed all my focus on bringing my father back to his vital self and the reward was unlike anything else!
 But my work wasn’t finished, I still had some healing to do.
 Even though I looked healthy I was still plagued with years of chronic neck pain.
 Why after all these nutritional shifts was my body not healing?